MuhammedKalkan/OpenLens/README.md

 [![Build Lens](https://github.com/MuhammedKalkan/OpenLens/actions/workflows/main.yml/badge.svg)](https://github.com/MuhammedKalkan/OpenLens/actions/workflows/main.yml)

 ##  Build Repo Only
 This is repo **only provides binaries** for the OpenLens repo.
-For software issues regarding OpenLens or the Lens IDE, go to the [Lens repo](https://github.com/lensapp/lens/issues) and open an issue there. **They will be closed** if opened on this repo.
+For software issues regarding OpenLens or the Lens IDE, go to the [Lens repo](https://github.com/lensapp/lens/issues) and open an issue there.

 ## Overview